 As a creator, the best way to be credited for your work is to contact the person who manages the effect directly and ask to be added as a collaborator.

 It may be helpful for you to copy these instructions and send them to the effect owner:

-Please note, permission to show this effect in my Spark AR portfolio is granted by default, but can be changed at any time by clicking the edit icon.
+Please note, permission to show this effect in my Meta Spark portfolio is granted by default, but can be changed at any time by clicking the edit icon.

 To see your accepted collaborations and any outstanding collaboration invites at any time:

 In the Collaborations table you can see the name of the effect and whether you have permission to show it publicly in your Meta Spark portfolio.
 You can also click the dustbin icon to remove yourself as a collaborator.